ccbrenton/ccbrenton.github.io/_posts/2023-07-02-music-analysis.md

 What we are looking for with a QQ plot is whether the points closely follow the x=y line for the given distribution, but unfortunately it seems none of our audio features are well defined by a normal distribution.
-We could use this opportunity to determine the best possible distribution model for each individual audio feature with tools such as the fitter python library, but for simplicities sake, there is an alternative option we can employ.
+We could use this opportunity to determine the best possible distribution model for each individual audio feature with tools such as the `fitter` python library, but for simplicities sake, there is an alternative option we can employ.
 We can use Chebyshev's inequality.

 **Chebyshev's inequality (also called Bienaymé–Chebyshev inequality) states that:**

-For a wide class of probability distributions, no more than a certain fraction of values can be more than a certain distance from the mean.
-Specifically, no more than 1/k2 of the distribution's values can be k or more standard deviations away from the mean ("Chebyshev's inequality", 2023).
+>"For a wide class of probability distributions, no more than a certain fraction of values can be more than a certain distance from the mean.
+Specifically, no more than 1/k2 of the distribution's values can be k or more standard deviations away from the mean" ("Chebyshev's inequality", 2023).

 $$Pr(|X-\mu|\geq k \sigma) \leq \frac{1}{k^2}$$

 In a normal distribution, we could confidently say that 95% of the data would fit within 2 standard deviations from the mean.
-Using Chebyshev's inequality, we can conclude that 75% of the data will fit within 2 standard deviations of the mean for a wide range of different distributions.
+Using Chebyshev's inequality, we can conclude that at least 75% of the data will fit within 2 standard deviations of the mean for a wide range of different distributions.
 Using these bounds does not give us the same level of accuracy we can expect with a normal distribution, but it does allow us to better identify values in our data which would correlate to a song better fitting our playlist.

-## Putting the Data into Action
+# Putting the Data into Action

 Now that we've identified the general characteristics of our playlist data, we can use this information to help us predict which songs may fit better into our playlist.
 We will use a range of values 2 standard deviations from the mean for each audio feature to help us develop a filter for the type of songs we want.
 We will upload a new dataframe of over 6,000 songs (my liked songs on Spotify) to identify which would best fit our new criteria.